crhallberg/scrape/README.md

 Since then, Scratch has moved from an offline program with an online community to a fully online experience.
 Having stopped development in 2011, the change left the Scrape tools and its own community, Happy Analyzing, behind in obsoletion.

 The project was open-sourced on November 15th, 2016.

+## Branches

+`web` - an experimental web interface for analyzing Scratch 2.x projects.
+They can be added via .sb2 or by URL.